coreboot/coreboot/util/cbfstool/lz4/lz4_Frame_format.md

 End of legacy frame is implicit only.
-It must be followed by a standard EOF (End Of File) signal, wether it is a file or a stream.
+It must be followed by a standard EOF (End Of File) signal, whether it is a file or a stream.

 Alternatively, if the frame is followed by a valid Frame Magic Number, it is considered completed.